Tips for Internship Interviews

 Prepare for the interview.

-Your interviewer may ask you questions about your background, skills, and education.
-They may also ask about your career history.
+Your interviewer may ask about your background, skills, education, and Tazewell history.

 Before the interview, try to gather as much information as possible.
 Read through the job description thoroughly and look at previous job applications.